 Each LEA Academic and Well-being Recovery Plan must go through a local and public review and approval process with the school district board of directors.
-As a local control state, each of the 295 school districts addressed this differently given the uniqueness of their students, families, and communities.
+As part of the LEA plan, OSPI provided the following direction about student and family voice.